Amr Soliman, M.D, Ph.DCEESP Director & Medical Professor

 Learn more here: https://www.ccny.cuny.edu/profiles/noel-manyindo

 Erica Lubetkin, MD

-Dr. Lubetkin’s publications have focused on health literacy and information in Haitians, examining intuitive cancer risk perceptions in Haitian- Creole and Spanish populations, promoting cancer prevention and control in community-based HIV/AIDS service organizations, differences in patient activation across new immigrant, diverse language subgroups, and the intersection of HIV/AIDS and cancer.
+Dr. Lubetkin’s publications have focused on health literacy and information in Haitians, examining intuitive cancer risk perceptions in Haitian- Creole and Spanish populations, promoting cancer prevention and control in community-based HIV/AIDS service organizations, differences in patient activation across new immigrants, diverse language subgroups, and the intersection of HIV/AIDS and cancer.
 She also has published extensively on patient-reported outcomes, particularly, health-related quality of life, and measuring the burden of disease due to chronic diseases and health risk behaviors.
-She currently serves as the chair of an international health inequalities special interest group (through the EuroQol Group) and a member of the Large Scale Applications (LSA) Working Group
+She currently serves as the chair of an international health inequalities special interest group (through the EuroQol Group) and a member of the Large Scale Applications (LSA) Working Group.